alecthegeek/vale.sh/src/lib/content/guides/regex.md

 ---
-title: Regular Expressions
+title: Regex
-description: Learn how to use regular expressions in Vale.
+description: Learn how to use regex in Vale.
 ---

 Vale uses the [`regexp2`][1] library to process regular expressions in its